Q

 Is there a cap on the amount of money I can receive?

-For determining fund availability, your application will be considered part of the fiscal year in which the decision is made regarding your application.
+For determining fund availability, your application will be considered part of the fiscal year that the EMAF decision letter and payment are issued - prior to March 31st annually.

 All approved funding requests are also subject to the following financial means test: